 Michael Gerber, who is the author of the best-selling E-Myth series along with Awakening the Entrepreneur Within and The Most Successful Small Business in The World suggests you bring in people with less experience and teach them your company way.
 “If that person can’t learn our way, they can never get to the point where they can begin the process of innovation, quantification, and orchestration, which is the true and continuous process of developing a business.”

 Effective and precise hiring methods aren’t difficult if you develop a standardized approach at the beginning.
 Whether you are a small or large business, you should analyze your work culture, employer brand, candidate feedback and experience, and take a detailed look at yourself to ensure you are a top-notch employer where others want to work.
-Ensuring you have systems in place when hiring good leaders will greatly reduce turnover.
-Hiring A-players as managers will ensure they will want to hire A-players who will work for them.
 Investigate best practices, develop good interview questions, and if something isn’t working, change it.